 As described in this proxy statement under the heading "Compensation of Directors and Executive Officers-Executive compensation-Potential payments upon termination or change in control" below, in March 2020, our executive officers entered into severance agreements with us providing for certain payments upon termination of an executive officer's employment by the company without "cause," by the executive officer without "good reason," or in connection with a change in control.
-An executive officer's death or disability may trigger acceleration of certain equity awards granted to the executive officer under our 2006 equity incentive plan pursuant to the executive officer's severance agreement or, prior to those agreements, the applicable award agreement.
+An executive officer under our 2006 equity incentive plan pursuant to the executive officer's severance agreement or, prior to those agreements, the applicable award agreement.
 A change in control may also trigger payments to our executive officers under our cash incentive plan.
 Our executive officers are also subject to certain confidentiality, non-competition and non-solicitation agreements.